Survey on the geometric Bogomolov conjecture: Proof of Theorem

-First, we prove the above assertion under the assumption that the abelian variety is a constant abelian variety: Let $B$ be a constant abelian variety.
+First, we describe the idea of the proof of the above assertion under the assumption that the abelian variety is a constant abelian variety.
+Let $B$ be a constant abelian variety.
 Let $Y$ be a closed subvariety of $B$.
 Suppose that $Y$ has dense small points.
 Then we want to show that $Y$ is a constant subvariety.
 Remark that since $B$ is a constant abelian variety, any torsion subvariety is a constant abelian variety (cf. \cite[Proposition~3.7]{yamaki7}).